 And the easiest way to do that was to unify all the random assorted storage baskets I had in there.
 With little desire to buy all new baskets, or learn how to sew new ones, I grabbed some excess fabric I had and hacked my way to a pretty closet storage solution instead…

 How to Make Easy No Sew Cloth Basket Liners

-I can usually get by with my basic sewing skills.
-But for this project, why sew when I can use the great no sew tools all the craft companies have invented?!
+I can usually get by on my basic sewing skills.
+But why sew when I can iron-on?!

-If your basket already has a liner (as mine did), measure this.
+If your basket already has a liner (as mine did), measure that.